 Calendars can be an excellent addition to your organization’s end-of-year campaign.
 You can ask for their regular donation in your solicitation letter and encourage them to purchase a custom calendar from your organization with proceeds going to cancer research or treatment.

 Your nonprofit can use a calendar to share your organization’s mission and founder’s story.
 You can use each month to tell a different survivor story or information on each of your programs.

-According to the American Cancer Society, healthy eating can be a crucial factor in reducing your cancer risk.
+Healthy eating can be a crucial factor in reducing your cancer risk.
 Your organization can help supporters live healthier lives with a cookbook of healthy recipes from your staff, volunteers, and donors.

 A cookbook is also a great way to get your donors excited for the long haul.
 Start with a request for recipes to volunteers, volunteer networks, staff, and donors.